P-p-H-d/mlib/README.md

   accessed through the pointer named 'self' to access the member attributes of the object, and the parameter names of the function as per the param_name_list.
-- optionals member attributes of the function object can be defined after the core (just like for tuple & variant):
+- optional member attributes of the function object can be defined after the core (just like for tuple & variant):
   Each parameter is defined as pair: (name, type [, oplist])